Russell, Ayala push Maryland over No. 22 Ohio State, 75-60

 - Eric AyalaAmerican-Puerto Rican basketball player

-COLLEGE PARK, Md.
-(AP) Fatts Russell matched his career high with 27 points, Eric Ayala scored 23 and Maryland took down No. 22 Ohio State 75-60 on Sunday.
+COLLEGE PARK, Md. – Fatts Russell matched his career high with 27 points, Eric Ayala scored 23 and Maryland took down No. 22 Ohio State 75-60 on Sunday.

 The Terrapins (14-15, 6-12 Big Ten) had lost six of their previous eight.
 But they wore down the Buckeyes (18-8, 11-6) and held them to 36.2% from the field.